Birational rigidity of singular Fano hypersurfaces: Singularities of type .

 The Tyurina number is closely related to the \emph{Milnor number} of the singularity, which is the number of spheres in the bouquet homotopically equivalent to the Milnor fiber and is computed by the dimension

-For every $i$, we define the \emph{$i$-th Tyurina number} $\t^{(i)}_P(X)$ and the \emph{$i$-th Teissier--Milnor number} $\m^{(i)}_P(X)$ of $X$ at $P$ to be, respectively, the Tyurina number and the Milnor number of a general complete intersection of codimension $i$ passing through $P$ (there is a difference here with respect to the notation originally used by Teissier where the index $i$ refers to dimension rather than codimension).
+For every $i$, we define the \emph{$i$-th Tyurina number} $\t^{(i)}_P(X)$ and the \emph{$i$-th Teissier--Milnor number} $\m^{(i)}_P(X)$ of $X$ at $P$ to be, respectively, the Tyurina number and the Milnor number of a general complete intersection of codimension $i$ passing through $P$.\footnote{The reader is cautioned that the notation adopted here differs with the notation originally used by Teissier \cite{Tei73} where the index $i$ refers to the dimension of the projective subspace cutting out the section, rather than the codimension of the section in $X$.} For $i=0,1,2$, we just write $\t_P(X),\t_P'(X),\t_P''(X)$ and $\m_P(X),\m_P'(X),\m_P''(X)$.

 \begin{prop} With the above notation, we have

 \end{prop}